Posted: 12/4/2012 | December 4th, 2012

 Continuing my new series on travel success stories, today we’re going to meet Katie and Steve Nauman, a 30-year-old couple from San Diego.
-Katie and Steve spent a year saving up for their 11 month trip before they quit their jobs and headed out into the world for the majority of 2012.
+Katie and Steve spent a year saving up for their 11-month trip before they quit their jobs and headed out into the world for the majority of 2012.

-Nomadic Matt: Tell everyone about yourself.
+Nomadic Matt: Tell everyone about yourselves.

 What kind of trip were you planning on doing?

-We were planning an eleven month around the world.
-We left on February 1st, 2012 and have been to South America, Europe, Australia, New Zealand, and Southeast Asia.
+We were planning an 11-month trip around the world.
+We left on February 1, 2012, and have been to South America, Europe, Australia, New Zealand, and Southeast Asia.

 Did you have any fears when you decided to do this trip?